Qualifying exams will be held online (via Canvas) on Tuesday, August 30, 2022, noon–1:10 pm (EDT).

 Length of exam:

-Students have one hour and fifteen minutes for each exam.
+Students have one hour and 10 minutes (70 minutes total) for each exam.
 You must upload your exam within that timeframe, otherwise you will be shut out from the Canvas site.
+Please note that only Word documents (no PDFs, or photographs of handwritten translations/exams) will be accepted.

 Use of dictionary: